FAZuH/dotfiles/README.md

 # dotfiles

+Warning:

+- These dotfiles are not designed for public use; you may need to adjust them to suit your own device.
+- Checkout to branch `nvidia` if you're using an NVIDIA GPU.
+You'd also pull new git commits with --rebase, because new commits are pushed into `main` branch.
-Warning: Chezmoi requires a passphrase to decrypt certain files.
+- Chezmoi requires a passphrase to decrypt certain files.

 ## Installation